top of page

 • An Individualized Education Program (IEP) is a legally binding document developed for students with disabilities who require special education services in California public schools.
 The IEP outlines the child's educational needs, goals, accommodations, and the services they will receive to support their learning.

-Legal Framework for IEPs in California
+Legal Framework for IEPs in California:

 IEPs are governed by both federal and state laws, including: